The Sacred Arts of the Andean Mystical Tradition

 - The art of being a paqo is to become an ecologist of your energy environment.
 The three-part training teaches you to master your energy body, working with energies outside your energy bubble, with those at the integration point between outside and inside, and with those already inside your energy body.

 Your guide is Joan Parisi Wilcox, author of Masters of the Living Energy: The Mystical World of the Q’ero of Peru and two other books.
-She has studied the tradition for more than twenty years under the tutelage of Juan Nuñez del Prado and has been interviewed in documentary films about the tradition.
+She has studied the tradition for twenty-seven years, mostly under the tutelage of don Juan Nuñez del Prado, and has been interviewed in documentary films about the tradition and written many magazine articles about aspects of the tradition.
+Her passion is to share the teachings of the Andean paqos with as much integrity to their original form as possible while acknowledging that we must adapt their use to our modern time and culture.
 To learn more about training opportunities with Joan, see the “Learn the Andean Sacred Arts” tab on the Home Page and select the subtab “Upcoming Workshops.”

 To contact Joan, email her at QentiWasi@gmail.com.